K2Lin-Daniel/K2Lin_Crypto_MKII/README.md

 **Save and import key pairs.**

-allowing you to keep a static key pair.
+Allowing you to keep a static key pair.
 Until you need it.(optional two-step verification encryption for selection.)

 **Modern user interface**